Advertisements

 Broderick Smith Age

-Broderick Smith Early Life
+Broderick Smith’s Early Life

 In Hertfordshire, England, on January 17, 1949, Broderick Smith was born.
 Early in the 1950s, his family immigrated to Australia, settling in the Coburg neighborhood of Melbourne.
 Smith was exposed to a variety of musical styles at a young age because he was raised in a musical family.
 His father played the trumpet, while his mother sang.

-Smith became a member of his school’s choir, which further stoked his love in music.
+Smith became a member of his school’s choir, which further stoked his love of music.
 At the age of 14, he picked up the guitar and, along with some classmates, started his first band, The Adderley Smith Blues Band.

 Broderick Smith Career